Qoro

 The problem

-Qoro’s tools were limited to desktop users, leaving mobile users disconnected from managing recurring expenses.
-The goal was to translate Qoro’s services into a mobile experience that felt effortless, empowering users to stay in sync with what they pay for.
+Qoro’s tools were limited to desktop users, leaving mobile users disconnected from managing their recurring expenses.

 The solution

-I reimagined Qoro’s interface for mobile, enabling users to review, track, and cancel subscriptions with ease.
-The result is a more accessible, intuitive platform that helps people stay compatible with their financial lives and make informed, confident decisions.
+I reimagined Qoro’s interface for mobile, enabling users to review, track, and cancel subscriptions with ease, ultimately leaving them in control of their finances.

 Discovery & Research